-Our hotel or the former “Zum Ochsen” originated from the old “Roten Ochsen”, one of the city’s oldest inns.
-It was first documented in 1231 and can look back on an eventful past in all the centuries of its existence.
+Our hotel or the former „Zum Ochsen” originated from the old „Roter Ochse”, one of the city’s oldest hotels.
+It was first documented in 1231 and is looking back onto an eventful past over all the centuries of its existence.

-The inn derived its name from the fact that the area before it once held oxen markets.
-At the time, the “Rote Ochsen” [red oxen] – as it was called in those times – was the property and inn of the butcher guild, which played a significant role among Würzburg’s guilds.
-There is a legend that tells how it became its possession.
+The inn’s name derived from the fact that the area once held oxen markets.
+At the time, the “Roter Ochse” was the property and inn of the butcher guild, which played a significant role among Würzburg’s guilds.
+A legend tells the story of how it came into possession:

-A Würzburg butcher returning home from the countryside encountered a group of henchmen in the forest, who had kidnapped an aristocratic young lady from her castle.
-Our courageous butcher managed to free the young lady and, at her request, he took her to Würzburg and the “Zum Ochsen” inn.
-Delighted at her rescue, the rescued damsel immediately purchased the “Zum Ochsen” inn and gifted it to the butcher guild as a token of her appreciation.
+A Würzburg butcher returning home from the countryside encountered a group of henchmen in the forest who had kidnapped an aristocratic young lady from her castle.
+The courageous butcher managed to free the young lady and, at her request, took her to Würzburg and the “Zum Ochsen” inn.
+Delighted about her rescue, the rescued damsel immediately purchased the “Zum Ochsen” inn and gifted it to the butcher guild as a token of her appreciation.

 In the past

-On the night of March 16, Würzburg was bombed.
-In less than a half hour, British planes turned the city into an inferno.
-As the last fires died out after three days, only seven buildings were intact in the old city – the most devastating destruction after Dresden and Pforzheim.
+On the night of March 16th 1945 Würzburg was bombed.
+Within a few minutes British planes turned the city into an inferno.
+As the last fires died out after three days, only seven buildings were still intact in the old city – the most devastating destruction after Dresden and Pforzheim.

 Traces of the war were still visible in Würzburg even in 1952.
-Due to the massive damage, the furniture store in front of the inn had to be completely torn down.
-The “Ochse” used the remaining property of the torn furniture store to slightly expand.
+Due to the massive damage the furniture store in front of the inn had to be completely torn down.
+The “Zum Ochsen” used the remaining property of the torn furniture store to slightly expand.